svikashk/docs/guide/gitlab-integration.md

 nav_order: 6
 parent: Integrations
 has_children: false
-title: Integrating Gitlab with Zepel
+title: Integrating GitLab with Zepel
-description: Integrate your Zepel account with Gitlab to link items to pull requests.
+description: Integrate your Zepel account with GitLab to link items to pull requests.
 permalink: integrations/gitlab/
 ---
-# How to integrate Gitlab with Zepel?
+# How to integrate GitLab with Zepel?

 {: .no_toc }

-In this article, we'll see how you can set up your Zepel account to integrate with your Gitlab repository.
+In this article, we'll see how you can set up your Zepel account to integrate with your GitLab repository.

-## Integrate Zepel with Github
+## Integrate Zepel with GitLab

 * Once you're in your Zepel account, on the top left corner, click on your Account's name.
 * From the dropdown, click on "**Account Settings**".